 Walsh made an early songwriting contribution with "Hollywood Waltz".

 To this point, the Eagles had been together a little over four years, but they had already accumulated enough amazing music for a compilation album, and in 1976, the group released Their Greatest Hits (1971-1975).
-As millions of more people have joined the rank as Eagles fans, the album has achieved legendary status, proof that all those initial low peaks of early Eagles material were way, way too low.
+As millions of more people have joined the ranks as Eagles fans, the album has achieved legendary status, proof that all those initial low peaks of early Eagles material were way, way too low.

 The album sold like hotcakes upon release, leaving befuddled music directors scratching their heads how they could be so wrong.
 Believe us, the Eagles have had the last laugh many times over since then.
 These MD's, supposed professionals, just didn't get how a group so amazingly talented could escape them.